Fried Egg Jellyfish in Malta | Cotylorhiza Tuberculata

 Where do they live

-The common areas where the jellyfish can be found are in the Mediterranean Sea, the Aegean Sea and the Adriatic Sea.
-The Fried Egg Jellyfish are the most common jellyfish found in the Mediterranean Sea.
+The fried egg jellyfish is most commonly found in the Mediterranean Sea, the Aegean Sea and the Adriatic Sea.
+It is the most frequently encountered jellyfish species in the Mediterranean.

 Description

-The jellyfish spend most of its time motionless, slowly pushing itself through the water.
-An adult Fried Egg Jellyfish can be measured by 35 cm, but some may almost reach 50 cm!
+The fried egg jellyfish spends most of its time motionless, slowly pulsing itself through the water.
+An adult can measure up to 35 cm across, with some individuals approaching 50 cm!

-The appendages are usually coloured deep purple and it looks like big purple broccoli and while the stingers are present, the sting has very little effect on humans.
-Its sting is so mild that the tentacles sometimes provide shelter to small fish in the open ocean.
+The appendages are usually a deep purple colour, resembling clusters of purple broccoli.
+While stingers are present, the sting has very little effect on humans - in fact, it is so mild that the tentacles sometimes provide shelter to small fish in the open ocean.

 Reproduction of the Fried Egg Jellyfish

-The sexual reproduction between adults is taken place between August and October.
-The female jellyfish, are internally fertilized with sperm from her partners mouth-arm appendages.
-After her fertilized period, she will release a large number of eggs into the water.
-Their life cycle is the maximum of one year.
+Sexual reproduction between adults takes place between August and October.
+The female jellyfish is internally fertilised with sperm from her partner's mouth-arm appendages.
+After fertilisation, she releases a large number of eggs into the water.
+Their life cycle lasts a maximum of one year.

 Not to be missed in Malta